 Sunset Temptation is a BORING book.
 I’ll explain further.

-Jennara and Bramwell are not strong enough characters to be leading a romance novel (they aren’t strong enough characters to be supporting players either).
-This is especially given the fact that Jennara, Bramwell, or both are in every scene in this nearly 400 page book.
+Jennara and Bramwell are not strong enough characters to be leading a romance novel (they aren’t strong enough characters to be supporting players, either).
+This is especially given the fact that Jennara, Bramwell, or both are in every scene in this nearly 400-page book.
 There is little character depth or development.

 The supporting characters only exist as foils for Jennara and Bramwell to play off of.
 Perhaps realizing that her characters aren’t particularly interesting, Ms. Toombs or her editors try to add juice to the book by placing the characters in various perilous situations.
 This, too, fails miserably, as these scenes are no more interesting than the ones that precede them.

-A handful of love scenes involving Jennara and Bramwell, which are just as colorless as the rest of the book is.
+A handful of love scenes involving Jennara and Bramwell, are just as colorless as the rest of the book is.

 Assault, attempted rape, battery, killing, and rape all occur in Sunset Temptation.
 The violence is not graphic.